 - Find 8 other excursion options on my guide to the best Icy Strait Point cruise excursions.

-Icy Strait Point (also called Hoonah) is on cruise itineraries because of proximity to Glacier Bay National Park.
+Icy Strait Point (also called Hoonah) is on cruise itineraries because of its proximity to Glacier Bay National Park.
 What better way to see Glacier Bay than on a flightseeing tour?
 (Tip #1, above!)

 While flightseeing tours are usually more expensive on a cost-per-hour basis (tip #4), I still recommend them because they offer an irreplaceable experience from land or sea.